 Melanoma is a potentially aggressive, life-threatening cancer.
 It is readily detectable and usually curable if treated early, but it progresses faster than other types of skin cancer and can spread beyond the skin to affect numerous parts of the body, including the bones or brain.
 Once this occurs, melanoma becomes very difficult to treat and is incurable.

-The two most common skin cancers, basal cell carcinoma and squamous cell carcinoma, are nonmelanomas and are rarely life-threatening.
+The two most common skin cancers, basal cell carcinoma and squamous cell carcinoma, are nonmelanomas and are rarely life threatening.
 They progress slowly, seldom spread beyond the skin, are detected easily, and usually are curable.
 Basal cell carcinoma, which accounts for nearly three out of four skin cancers, is the slowest growing.
 Squamous cell carcinoma is somewhat more aggressive and more inclined to spread.
-In addition, there are a few rare nonmelanomas, such as Kaposi's sarcoma, a potentially life-threatening disease characterized by purple growths and associated with a suppressed immune system and almost always seen in patients with AIDS or the elderly.
+In addition, there are a few rare non-melanomas, such as Kaposi'ssarcoma, a potentially life-threatening disease characterized by purple growths; it is associated with a suppressed immune system and is almost always seen in patients with AIDS or the elderly.

 Some noncancerous skin growths have the potential to become cancerous.
 The most common are actinic keratoses – crusty, reddish lesions that may scratch off but grow back on sun-exposed skin.

 Who Is at Highest Risk for Skin Cancer?